goshippo/about-us/README.md

 - Interviews and hiring based on culture fit, ranking higher than technical ability
 - Performance reviews based on core behaviors and how you've grown
 - Your responsibilities increase as you practice and embody these values.
-- 1x1s are focused around you and how we can help you learn and grow and build up your muscles embodied in this doc
+- [1x1s](1x1.md) are focused around you and how we can help you learn and grow and build up your behavioral muscles
 - We will talk about the concepts until you're :dizzy_face:, er..
-I mean :heart: it :joy:
+I mean :heart:ing it :joy:

 ### Growth mindset